M/Y HAIDA G MEGA YACHT GREECE TURKEY MEDITERRANEAN |

-The megayacht HAIDA G is available for charters in Greece Greek islands and Mediterranean for your sailing holidays.
+The mega motor yacht HAIDA G is available for charters in Greece Greek islands and Mediterranean for your sailing holidays.
 She has a 14 member Crew and accommodates only 14 privileged guests in 7 spacious and luxurious staterooms comprised of a Master suite, two double bedded, three Twin bedded and one cabin for children.

 ![]() The sun deck with Jacuzzi